Do Go On - 319 - Vincent Gigante, The Oddfather

 the leader of the Luciano family,

-He took a taxi home and as it pulled up to his building,
+and as it pulled up to his building,

 Costello made his way to the front door.

-And as he did so, a black Cadillac slowly pulled up the curb behind it.
+and as he did so a black Cadillac slowly pulled up the curb behind it.

 As Costello entered his building, a shot rang out